 Many of these treats are high in carbohydrates, which can contribute to weight gain and poor dental health.
 Being dry, these treats are easy to keep unrefrigerated, so many cat owners choose to buy them.
 And many cats adore the crunch and apparently the flavor too.

-Temptations is one of the best-known brands of dry cat treats.
+Temptations (Amazon link) is one of the best-known brands of dry cat treats.
 Often heatedly discussed in the cat nutrition forums, many members feel these are just too addictive for cats and do not offer enough quality.

 Commercial Wet or Canned Cat Treats

 Moist treats are fantastic for cats that love wet food, as well as cats who are older or have dental issues that might make it challenging for them to eat harder kibble-style treats.

 These treats come in the form of either pouches or cans and excel in high water content.
 This means they’re less calorie-dense and better satiate the cat’s appetite for treats.

 Some canned cat treats look like regular cat food, but you’ll notice they’re missing the “complete and balanced” statement on the label.
 That’s how you can tell they are in fact treats and should be dispensed as such – in small quantities.

 The Fancy Feast Appetizers (Amazon link) line offers quality cat treats that are a popular choice with our members.

 Commercial Dental Cat Treats